graphsense/graphsense.github.io/documentation.md

 GraphSense development is very much driven by the needs of our project partners and our own research needs.
 We found that no existing commercial tool fulfills the most important need, if you want to conduct more advanced cryptocurrency analysis: full control over collected data and the ability to run customized analytics jobs.
 GraphSense is very much designed for **data-driven cryptocurrency analytics**.

-We do however use an existing open source tools: we wrapped and integrated [BlockSci](https://github.com/citp/BlockSci) in our pipeline.
+We do, however, make use of an existing open source tool: we wrapped and integrated [BlockSci](https://github.com/citp/BlockSci) in our pipeline.

 [spark]: https://spark.apache.org/